-These factors along with the ability to make measurements in less than one minute, underscore batch DLS as a useful tool for high-throughput screening of formulation stability especially using automated DLS instrumentation with well plates.
+These factors along with the ability to make measurements in less than one minute underscore batch DLS as a useful tool for high-throughput screening of formulation stability especially using automated DLS instrumentation with well plates.

 Although incredibly sensitive to the presence of minute amounts of aggregate, resolution of sub-species by batch DLS requires that their radii differ by at least a factor of four.
-Evolution of low-order oligomers can only be monitored using an alternative metric (e.g. polydispersity index) as a proxy.
+The evolution of low-order oligomers can only be monitored using an alternative metric (e.g. polydispersity index) as a proxy.
 This is not a limitation, of course, with online DLS following fractionation.

 As with DLS, batch MALS measures average MW with limited resolution of different species in a sample.
 By comparison, however, MALS is far more sensitive than DLS for assessing lot-to-lot variability.
 Under optimal conditions, batch MALS can readily sense a 1% change in average MW arising from a minor difference in either the type or amount of aggregates in solution.
-When measured at different concentrations, batch MALS data can be used to characterise reversible self-association of a protein, resolve and quantify different oligomers present in a sample over a wide concentration range.
+When measured at different concentrations, batch MALS data can be used to characterize reversible self-association of a protein, resolve and quantify different oligomers present in a sample over a wide concentration range.

-Light scattering following fractionation (by SEC or FFF) enables characterization and resolution of different aggregates in a protein solution that are irreversibly associated; however, the separation process itself can sometimes alter the aggregation state and/or content in the sample.
+Light scattering following fractionation (by SEC or FFF) enables characterization and resolution of different aggregates in a protein solution that is irreversibly associated; however, the separation process itself can sometimes alter the aggregation state and/or content in the sample.

 This information has been sourced, reviewed and adapted from materials provided by Wyatt Technology.